NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/ContinuousIntegration/WebApp.rst

     - ``AWS_SECRET_ACCESS_KEY``
     - ``WEBAPP_STACK_NAME``

-  - Set the secrets using the GitHub CLI:
+  - Alternatively, set the secrets using the `GitHub CLI <https://cli.github.com/>`_ (before this, create the ``production`` `environment <https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment>`_ in your repository):

     Alternatively, you can use the `GitHub CLI <https://cli.github.com/>`_  with the environment settings from above (make sure to create the ``production`` `environment <https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment>`_ in your repository first):